pjerrot/kRakenAPI/README.md

 ## **R wrapper for kraken api**

+# CURRENTLY DOESN'T WORK.
+KRAKEN HAS MADE CHANGES TO SITE WHICH CAUSES A "getURLContent" FUNCTION TO THROW ERROR.
+# TODAY IS FEB 19 - AND I WILL UPDATE WRAPPER FUNCTIONS IN COMING DAYS

 Wrapped around (most of) these api calls: https://www.kraken.com/help/api

 Functions to query and handle market data and personal kraken account.